PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 As a freelancer, a balanced combination of both __*soft and hard skills*__ is essential.
 Your technical proficiency is undoubtedly key, but other aspects, such as business understanding and social skills, are equally important when working on a data science/AI project.

-In this block, you will take on the role of freelancing __*- Artificial Intelligence Researcher -*__ to assist a company in digitizing one of their business processes by developing an image classification application prototype using the Imsitu dataset.
+In this block, you will take on the role of freelancing __*- Data Scientist -*__ to assist a company in digitizing one of their business processes by developing an image classification application prototype using the Imsitu dataset.
 To this end, you will need to create a __*project proposal*__ that touches upon the following topics:

 - Market/consumer research and risk assessment
 - The design and implementation of a transparent, interpretable (and fair) deep learning-based image classifier
 - The development of a user-centered prototype application for your image classifier

-Below you will find the project requirements, but there will be an opportunity for you to clarify any questions about the project during __*the kick-off meeting on Monday 6th of January 2023*__.
+Below you will find the project requirements, but there will be an opportunity for you to clarify any questions about the project during __*the kick-off meeting on Monday 6th of February 2023*__.

 ## Project Requirements